open-data/oc_search/docs/Custom_searches.md

 1. Select a unique Search type ID.
 1. Create a new blank Solr core and copy in the synonym configuration files.
-1. Create a new Search model using the Django Admin web UI.
+1. Create a new Search model using the [Django Administration web UI](https://docs.djangoproject.com/en/5.1/ref/contrib/admin/).
    - Create new Fields associated with the new search instance using the Django Admin web UI
    - Create new Codes associated with the new Fields using the Django admin web UI. (_optional_)
 1. Apply the search model to the blank Solr core to create a custom schema for the search model using the `create_solr_core` command